nirustanite/QuestionAnswerTool/README.md

     5. The application allows to sort the questions alphabetically and remove all the questions.
     6. The application allows ot create a new question.
     7. A delay of 5 seconds can also be added when creating/editing a question.
+    8. The redux structure is a representation of ducks pattern.

 ### Technologies Used
    1. React Hooks